mattkrick/fast-bitset/README.md

 <a name="BitSet+xor"></a>
 ### bitSet.xor(bsOrIdx) ⇒ <code>[BitSet](#BitSet)</code>
-Perform a bitwise XOR on two bitsets
+Perform a bitwise XOR on 2 bitsets or 1 bitset and 1 index.
 Both bitsets must have the same number of words, no length check is performed to prevent and overflow.

 **Kind**: instance method of <code>[BitSet](#BitSet)</code>